vandangogna/MQ-SampleClient/README.md

 1. JDK 1.8+ or above.
 1. Maven version 3.6.3 or above.
 1. Integrated Development Environment such as VSCode, Eclipse, IntelliJ.
-1. If mutual SSL is enabled, have the appropriated trust \ key store files as well as the password(s).
+1. If mutual TLS is enabled, have the appropriated trust \ key store files as well as the password(s).

 ### General Instructions